RLAlpha49/AniSearch-Model/README.md

 ### Generating Embeddings

-To generate SBERT embeddings for the anime dataset, you can run the `sbert.py` script for a specific model or use the provided script to generate embeddings for all models listed in `models.txt`.
+To generate SBERT embeddings for the anime and manga datasets, you can use the provided scripts.

 #### For a Specific Model